 What to Expect

-Dr. Harper or Dr. Hennessy will perform a thorough exam, which may include x-rays and other diagnostics.
+Dr. Harper, Dr. Hennessy or Dr. Nutter will perform a thorough exam, which may include x-rays and other diagnostics.
 Once they identify the underlying cause of your TMJ pain, they’ll develop a strategy for treating and managing your TMD.
 We always treat conservatively and try a range of reversible treatments before considering anything permanent or invasive.

 Treatment options may include: